-Prior to working in the therapeutic field, Michael had successful careers in fashion, finance and hospitality, which gifted him with a perspective on change and what it can bring to the surface.
-Michael draws on elements from Gestalt, Transpersonal, Psychodynamic, Existential and Person-Centered approaches, with a focus on presence and the transformative effect of connection to self and others.
+Prior to working in the therapeutic field, Michael had successful careers in fashion, finance, and hospitality, which gifted him with a perspective on change and what it can bring to the surface.
+Michael draws on elements of Gestalt, Transpersonal, Psychodynamic, Existential and Person-Centred approaches, with a focus on presence and the transformative effect of connection to self and others.

 Michael has experience in relational and substance addiction, working with young adults in residential treatment.
 He has also worked as a volunteer with adults who live with severe mental health issues, agoraphobia, and the isolation that can comes from this.

-Michael is an integrative counselor in training.
-He is a BACP student member and works at The Awareness Centre’s low cost counseling services in Clapham.
+Michael is an integrative counsellor in training.
+He is a BACP student member and works at The Awareness Centre’s low-cost counselling service in Clapham and NHS Lambeth Talking Therapies.